Shinjuku: Tokyo’s Busiest District Guide

 スクリーンショット 2024-05-13 23.38.57

-Tori no Ichi is a traditional festival held at Hanazono Shrine in Shinjuku, where you can buy ``kumade'' in hopes of prospering your business.
-This festival is held several times every November on specific Rooster Days, with many stalls set up and a lively atmosphere to enjoy.
+Tori no Ichi is a traditional festival held at Hanazono Shrine in Shinjuku, where visitors can purchase “kumade” (decorative bamboo rakes) to pray for business prosperity.
+The festival is held several times each November on specific “Days of the Rooster,” with many vendor stalls set up, creating a festive and lively atmosphere.

-Additionally, during the festival, the area around Hanazono Shrine is decorated with lanterns and lanterns, creating a gorgeous atmosphere.
-It is popular not only with locals but also tourists, and is a great opportunity to experience traditional Japanese culture.
+During the festival period, the area around Hanazono Shrine is adorned with lanterns and paper lanterns, creating a gorgeous atmosphere.
+Popular not only with locals but also with tourists, it provides an excellent opportunity to experience traditional Japanese culture.

 スクリーンショット 2024-05-13 23.41.02

-Held every year from mid-November to early December, this is an event where you can enjoy the colorful autumn leaves against the backdrop of the vast gardens of Shinjuku Gyoen National Garden.
-During this period, the park is bathed in autumn colors, and visitors are treated to the vivid fall colors of the various trees within the park.
+Held annually from mid-November to early December, this event allows visitors to enjoy colorful autumn foliage against the backdrop of Shinjuku Gyoen’s expansive gardens.
+During this period, the park is dyed in autumn colors, and visitors are treated to the vivid foliage displayed by the park’s various trees.

-To highlight the beauty of the autumn leaves, Shinjuku Gyoen National Garden also holds light-up events, allowing you to enjoy the autumn leaves in a magical atmosphere at night.
-There are also various stalls and live performances, so you can feel the arrival of autumn while enjoying food, music, and dance performances.
+To further enhance the beauty of the autumn leaves, Shinjuku Gyoen also hosts an illumination event, allowing visitors to enjoy the foliage in a magical atmosphere during the evening hours.
+Various food stalls and live performances may also take place, enabling visitors to savor the arrival of autumn while enjoying food, music, and dance performances.

 スクリーンショット 2024-05-13 23.42.19

-It is a traditional summer event held every August at Cine City Plaza in Shinjuku.
-The festival combines traditional Japanese Bon dance with modern pop songs, providing a fun atmosphere for people of all ages to participate.
-Participants will also receive instruction on how to dance easily, so even beginners can easily enjoy the dance.
+This is a traditional summer event held every August at Cine City Square in Shinjuku.
+At this festival, traditional Japanese bon odori dancing is fused with modern pop songs, creating a fun atmosphere that people of all ages can enjoy.

-A special feature of the festival is the drum performance by Tokyo Otome Taiko, whose powerful performance further enlivens the atmosphere of Bon Odori.
-Additionally, the event is free to attend and is held from dusk to night, so you can avoid the heat of the day and enjoy it during the cooler hours.
+A special feature of the festival is the taiko drum performance by Tokyo Otome Taiko, whose powerful playing further enhances the bon odori atmosphere.
+The event is free to attend and held from evening to night, making it possible to enjoy the festivities during the cooler hours while avoiding the daytime heat.

-Shinjuku's diverse charm and historical background make it an essential destination for travelers visiting Tokyo.
-It continues to attract many people not only as a center of business and entertainment, but also as a place where you can experience Japanese culture and history.
-The tranquility of Shinjuku Gyoen National Garden, the spectacular views from the observation deck of the Tokyo Metropolitan Government Building, and the retro atmosphere of Omoide Yokocho and Golden Gai embody the area's versatility.
+Shinjuku, with its diverse attractions and historical background, is an essential destination for travelers visiting Tokyo.
+Not only as a center of business and entertainment, but also as a place where Japanese culture and history can be experienced, it continues to captivate many people.
+The tranquility of Shinjuku Gyoen, the magnificent views from the Tokyo Metropolitan Government Building’s observation deck, and the retro atmosphere of Omoide Yokocho and Golden Gai all embody the multifaceted nature of this district.

-Additionally, the various events and festivals held throughout the year provide visitors with the opportunity to experience Shinjuku's local culture and learn more about its charms.
+Additionally, the various events and festivals held throughout the year provide visitors with opportunities to connect with Shinjuku’s local culture and gain a deeper appreciation of its charm.
 Shinjuku is a dynamic city where Japanese tradition and modern culture merge.